i-on-project/core/docs/access_control/Core_Access_Control_Design.md

 # Possible policies to verify
 Possible list of policies to verify on a request:

-1º Is that client blocked from making requests?
+1.Is that client blocked from making requests?
 (E.g. IP banned for security)

-2º Does the token exist?
+2.Does the token exist?

-3º Is the token revoked?
+3.Is the token revoked?

-4º Is the token expired?
+4.Is the token expired?

-5º Is the client allowed to do that?
+5.Is the client allowed to do that?

-Those policies are just an example does not mean they will be implemented.
+(Note:Those policies are just an example does not mean they will be implemented.)